Tools & calculators

 Points destination explorer

 Far too many platinum credit cards come with an attached loyalty points scheme or frequent flyer program that you can’t opt out of, and inevitably end up paying for in the form of a higher annual fee.
-So if you don’t want the hassle – and the expense – of a points program, you can still enjoy credit card convenience, introductory zero interest offers and platinum benefits at a low cost with the NAB Premium Card.
+So if you don’t want the hassle – and the expense – of a points program, you can still enjoy credit card convenience, an exceptionally long-lasting zero-interest balance transfer offer, and platinum benefits at a low cost with the NAB Premium Card.
 Even better, there is one additional advantage that is unique to NAB: hotel burglary insurance.

 Feel secure with seven complimentary insurance policies